 Researchers recently discovered two security flaws that exploit critical vulnerabilities in modern processors.
-The flaws, dubbed “Meltdown” and “Spectre,” leave generations of processers vulnerable to attack and stolen data including passwords.
+The flaws, dubbed “Meltdown” and “Spectre,” leave generations of processors vulnerable to attack and stolen data including passwords.
 These hardware bugs allow programs to steal data processed on a device, according to the researchers’ findings.
-Desktops, laptops, smartphones and cloud servers may all be affected by Spectre, and essentially every Intel processer is affected by Meltdown.
+Desktops, laptops, smartphones, and cloud servers may all be affected by Spectre, and essentially every Intel processer is affected by Meltdown.

 The Department of Homeland Security has issued this alert on its website.
 While major technology leaders have issued emergency patches, they are still working to uncover the full impact of these vulnerabilities and next steps.
 In a public statement, Microsoft said that it “had not received any information to indicate that these vulnerabilities have been used to attack customers at this time.”